 - 1. Present fairly and with full disclosure the funds and activities of the governmental unit in conformity with generally accepted accounting principles, and - 2.
 Determine and demonstrate compliance with finance-related legal and contractual provisions.
-Court accounting systems need to be organized and operated on a fund basis. - B. Fund Definition A fund is a fiscal and accounting entity with self-balancing set of accounts recording cash and other financial resources, together with all related liabilities and residual equities or balances, and changes therein, which are segregated for specific activities following special regulations, restrictions and limitations. - C. Number of Fund Accounts demonstrate compliance with that requirement.
+Court accounting systems need to be organized and operated on a fund basis. - B. Fund Definition A fund is a fiscal and accounting entity with self-balancing set of accounts recording cash and other financial resources, together with all related liabilities and residual equities or balances, and changes therein, which are segregated for specific activities following special regulations, restrictions and limitations. - C. Number of Fund Accounts

 A court may establish a separate fund to account for revenues that it wishes to track separately.
-For example, a court may create a separate fund to account for revenues from drug court collections that can only be spent on drug court services so as to ensure and
+For example, a court may create a separate fund to account for budgeted funds received for drug court that can only be spent on drug court services so as to ensure and demonstrate compliance with that requirement.